 To conclude the proof, it remains to consider the second term within brackets in \eqref{asymp}.
 We have

 This can be analysed in a by now routine fashion, but we provide proofs.
-We first study the first term at the righthand side.
-By a standard argument we have
+We first study the first term at the right-hand side.
+By a standard argument, we have